This document will provides instructions for the GenoPred pipeline. It covers the following topics:

 The default reference genotype data used by GenoPred is a previously prepared dataset, which is based on the 1000 Genomes Phase 3 (1KG) and Human Genome Diversity Project (HGDP) sample, restricted HapMap3 variants.
 This dataset contains 1204449 variants for 3313 individuals.

-Users can provide there own reference data using the refdir parameter in the configfile.
+Users can provide their own reference data using the refdir parameter in the configfile.
 For example, if the reference data was in ~/data/private_ref, I would include refdir: ~/data/private_ref in the configfile.
 The reference data folder must have the following structure:

 [refdir]